 - Skill Set

 Experience is tied directly to affecting the average base salary for a database administrator.
-The level of seniority reflects your knowledge about the industry and field.
+The level of seniority reflects your knowledge of the industry and field.

 In addition to this, experienced employees are no longer involved with the basic tasks of database management instead, are hired to drive strategic solutions to manage and access data for better performance and output for the company.